Un lugar lejano: Plot

-The film tells the story of Julián (played by actor Erich Wildpred) in an almost intimate tone.
+The film tells the story of Julián (played by actor Erich Wildpret) in an almost intimate tone.
 Julián is a famous photographer who has reached the age of forty, tired and abandoned to his own sadness and loneliness.
 Julián is diagnosed with cancer, which saps his strength and robs him of all hope.
 But he has a dream, a vision that will change his life: he dreams of a photo he has never taken.
 He then travels to that faraway place to search for the photo, and after a strange accident, he meets a woman (Marcela Kloosterboer).
 Suddenly, he discovers that his life will change forever.